 Fixing Country Bridges Program

 Local councils in regional NSW currently maintain more than 1,800 timber bridges across NSW, some of which are over 100 years old.
-Maintenance of deteriorating timber bridges is one of the largest ongoing costs to councils across regional NSW.
+The program aims to reduce the maintenance and renewal burden on councils and improve accessibility for local and regional communities.

 Bridges play a vital role in regional NSW, supporting growth and development, as well as providing access to critical services such as hospitals and schools.
 These benefits and connections stimulate the economy and promote the social wellbeing of our communities.

-The NSW Government Fixing Country Bridges and Fixing Local Roads programs will contribute $1 billion to support local government to effectively manage their respective road and timber bridge assets.
+The NSW Government Fixing Country Bridges Program, together with the Fixing Local Roads Program will contribute $1 billion to support local government to effectively manage their respective road and timber bridge assets.

 Fixing Country Bridges Guidelines

 The Fixing Country Bridges Program Guidelines set out relevant program information, including the program objectives, eligibility, assessment criteria, key dates, funding limits and co-contributions, payment, reporting milestones and how to apply.